Echozqn/igniter/README.md

 4. Record the GPU resources allocated to these 12 workloads after stabilization;
 5. Record the placement scheme of the W2 inference load.

-Finally, the GPU resources assigned to the 12 workloads after stabilization recorded by the four configuration policies are plotted in Figure 18, while the placement scheme of the W2 inference load recorded by the four configuration policies is plotted in Figure 19.
+Finally, the GPU resources assigned to the 12 workloads under four configuration strategies are recorded in a table.
+This table can be found in `igniter/i-Gniter/Experiments/Figure18.xlsx`.
+The graph is generated by executing the script `getFigure18.py`.
+The placement schemes for the W2 inference workload, recorded under the four configuration strategies, are illustrated in Figure 19, which you need to draw manually.

 ### Experiment 7: iGniter Performance in Heterogeneous Clusters

+For this experiment you can start the iGniter Portal to get the placement plan, in which we have given the configuration data for the A100, and you can get the configuration data for the other GPUs according to the Profile method we provided above.
 The specific steps are shown below:

 1. Start the 12 workloads in TABLE 3 simultaneously.
 Provide 15 g4dn.xlarge instances (T4 GPUs) and 6 p3.2xlarge instances (V100 GPUs) as resources for this cluster.